gloriapul/hobby_sprout/design/concepts/QuizMatchmaker/test-output.md

    ✓ Error received: LLM not initialized.
 API key might be missing or invalid.
 [Action] PASS: Error for uninitialized LLM
 ----- output end -----
-Action: should fail if LLM is not initialized ... ok (629ms)
+Action: should fail if LLM is not initialized ... ok (535ms)
-Action: should return error object for user with no matches ...
+Action: should return empty array for user with no matches ...
 ------- output -------

-[Action] Testing error for user with no matches...
+[Action] Testing empty array for user with no matches...
-   ✓ Error received: No hobby matches found for user user:NoMatch.
-[Action] PASS: Error for user with no matches
+   ✓ Empty array returned for user with no matches [Action] PASS: Empty array for user with no matches
 ----- output end -----
-Action: should return error object for user with no matches ... ok (847ms)
+Action: should return empty array for user with no matches ... ok (593ms)

-ok | 5 passed | 0 failed (4s)
+ok | 5 passed | 0 failed (5s)

 ## Summary
 - Quiz response collection and hobby matching work correctly